lgramatikov/TCDash/README.md

 4. AllJoyn server, just for fun.

+5. Azure Application Insights for monitoring and exceptions log.
+Surprisingly, AI works fine on Raspberry.

 And I know, that the code needs pretty big refactoring before it can be called "usable" or "stable".